ermiasgelaye/Mental-Health-Predictor/README.md

 countries, years, age, gender, sought_treatment(=1, =0), fear_negative_consequences, workplace_openness, financial_concerns; gdp, life-expectancy, population, labour_participation (by gender), employment_to_population_ratio (by gender), adequate_educational_attainment, unemployment_benefits_coverage, social_insurance_coverage, social_safety_net_coverage, poverty_index, **suicide_rates (by gender)**

 The `suicide mortality rate` is the dependent variable.
+The rest of the factors are independent variables.
 The `countries` is one of the key features.

 - - -